jmarrujo31/stock-analysis/README.md

 ##Project Overview

-* Provide Analsis for years 2017 and 2018 for all tickers.
+* Provide Steve with stock Analsis for years 2017 and 2018 for all tickers.

 2017
 ![](/resource/VBA_Challenge_2017.png)